Skip to content

 What is the difference between a node and a host?

-A node is any device on a network that can send, receive, or forward data β€” this includes routers, switches, and other infrastructure devices.
-A host is a specific type of node that runs applications and serves as a source or destination for data β€” typically a server, workstation, or endpoint device.
-All hosts are nodes, but not all nodes are hosts.
+A node is the broader category: any device with a network address that participates in network communication, including infrastructure devices like routers, switches, and firewalls that forward traffic without hosting applications.
+A host is a specific type of node that runs applications and serves as a source or destination for data — servers, workstations, phones, and other endpoint devices.
+The practical rule: all hosts are nodes, but not all nodes are hosts.
+A core router is a node but not a host.
+Your web server is both a node and a host.

 Can a virtual machine be a network node?